CodeWringer/ambersteel/documents/en/ruleset/rules.md

 Also known as a *versus test*, this type of test occurs, when two characters come into opposition.
 Who wins, and by how much, is determined by comparing the number of **positives** of each character.
 The one with the most **positives** is the winner.

 If there is a tie, the **defending** character is considered the winner.

+What this means, is that the defender first rolls a test of their respective skill, against **Ob 0** (this 'automatic success' does **not** count towards skill progression) and the number of **positives** that result, plus one, is the resulting **Ob** for the attacker to match or exceed.

+> In combat, a defender rolls their [melee defence](#melee-defence-agi) and achieves 3 positives.
+Thus, the attacker must achieve at least 4 **positives**, in order to win the opposed test.

+Whoever actually wins the opposed test, gets to note a success on their respective skill, while the loser must note a failure on their respective skill.

+> In combat, a defender rolls **melee defence** and achieves 3 positives.
+>
+> The attacker rolls an attack and achieves 3 **positives**.
+The **positives** being tied with the defenders', means the defender wins, by default.
+>
+> Thus, the defender notes a success on their **melee defence**, while the attacker must note a failure on their respective attack skill.

 The terms of **attacker** and **defender** refer to the character initiating and the character reacting to the **opposed test**, respectively.